ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 As with the management ESG, the configuration of ESG interfaces defines what L2 networks the ESG has access to.
 Part of the design intent of the workload topology is to achieve a software-defined networking (SDN) overlay to isolate workloads from the underlying {{site.data.keyword.cloud_notm}} address space.
 This design is the basis for achieving BYOIP design.
 Therefore, the following interfaces are defined on deployment:

-Table 7.
-Workload Edge interface configuration

 | Interface | Interface type | Connected to | Description |
 |:--------- |:-------------- |:------------ |:----------- |
 | Public Uplink | Uplink | SDDC-DportGroup-External | Public internet-facing interface |
 | Private Uplink | Uplink | SDDC-DportGroup-Mgmt | Internal private network-facing interface |
 | Transit Uplink | Uplink | Workload-Trasit | Transit VXLAN between the Workload ESG and the Workload DLR |
 | Internal | Internal | Workload HA VXLAN | Internal interface used for ESG HA pair heartbeat |
+{: caption="Table 7.
+Workload Edge interface configuration" caption-side="bottom"}

 In this design, a DLR is employed to allow for potential East-West routing between local workload connected L2 networks.
 As this topology is intended to be a simple example, only one L2 network that is intended for workloads is described.
 Adding more security zones can be achieved by adding more VXLANs attached to new interfaces on the DLR.
 The following table shows the DLR interfaces to configure:

-Table 8.
-DLR interfaces

 | Interface | Interface type | Connected to | Description |
 |:--------- |:-------------- |:------------ |:----------- |
 | Transit Uplink | Uplink | Workload-Trasit | Transit VXLAN between the Workload ESG and the Workload DLR |
 | Workload Uplink | Uplink | Workload | VXLAN for Workload connections |
 | Internal | Internal | Workload HA VXLAN | Internal interface used for ESG HA pair heartbeat |
+{: caption="Table 8.
+DLR interfaces" caption-side="bottom"}

 ### Subnets for the IBM workload NSX edge
 {: #nsx-networking_services-subnets-workload}

 The following subnets are used for the purposes of the Workload ESG:

-Table 9.
-DLR and Workload ESG IP configuration

 | Interface | Interface type | IP v4 subnet type | Range | Description |
 |:--------- |:-------------- |:----------------- |:----- |:----------- |